13717630148/2018_summer_vacation/README.md

 A work and study schedule.
 ## 2018.7.27 Friday
 ### Plan：
-1.Read paper "Attention Is All You Need".
-Then read a blog about the paper and Keras code for attention mechanism.
+1. Read paper "Attention Is All You Need".
+Then read a blog about the paper and Keras code for attention mechanism. ***Partly Completed***.
+To be honest, this paper is a little dificult to read.
+So I don't fully understand.
-2.Make a summary about attention mechanism and try to think up a new method to implement.
+2. Make a summary about attention mechanism and try to think up a new method to implement. ***Completed***.
+I think I can make use of different AM now.
-3.Discuss with Dr.Wu about Keras source code, some implementation details and some puzzles.
+3. Discuss with Dr.Wu about Keras source code, some implementation details and some puzzles. ***Partly Completed***.
+I know how to use input_shape, but MASK remains a puzzle.
-4.Code...
+4. Code... ***Completed***.
+I implement SelfAttention and AdditiveAttention layers with Keras.